 Xatkit, our low-code chatbot platform, was not born as a toy example for MDE.
 You can use it to build any kind of advanced (chat)bots for real projects.
 But, it turns out that Xatkit is also a very good example of the power of MDE (e.g. see how you could create a bot that posts Giphy images in Slack with barely 10 lines of text using our chatbot DSLs).
 Xatkit comes with textual DSLs (in XText), a chatbot metamodel (in EMF), a PIM vs PSM distinction, platform and event/execution models,… all following a pure 100% model-based approach.

 That’s why when we were invited to participate in a MDE course in Uruguay (thanks to Daniel & cia for the invitation) we decided to use chatbots as the practical assignment for the course.
 It was a complete success.
 Everybody seems to be interested in chatbots (and bots in general) these days.
 And having the option to quickly create chatbots on a variety of platforms with xatkit was exciting enough to convince students that, maybe, model-based software engineering was not such a bad idea :-).

 This experiment was a win-win situation.
-Students and teachers were happy and we got feedback, new users and even contributors for Xatkit (e.g. see the bots for twitter platform ).
+Students and teachers were happy and we got feedback, new users and even contributors for Xatkit (e.g. see the bots for twitter platform that came out from that course).
 So basically I was able to kill two birds with one stone: to continue my personal mission of shifting the world of software development to a model-based approach while improving xatkit.
 This is why we would like to repeat the experience.Are you teaching software modeling ? or DSLs? or RPAs? or any kind of model-driven engineering course?
 Want to use our model-based chatbot platform as a case study?
 Check us out!
 Click To Tweet

 So, what are we offering?: